jmaldon1/WorldOfParkour/README.md

 # Tips & Tricks

 1. Create a macro with `/wopsetpoint` and add it to your action bar to quickly add points to a course without opening the WorldOfParkour UI _(NOTE: You need to be editing the course for the `/wopsetpoint` to work.)_.
+2. Hints for each point can be seen by right clicking the minimap point icon and clicking `Show hint`.

 # Useful links